Kaleido-subs/FSN-Heavens-Feel/01/hf1-petzku-qc.md

 ### Dialogue

-> 01:27:09: It can sever even a Master-Servant contract.

-Archer possibly too certain?

 ### TS

+## Addressed already

 > 01:31:02 TS

 possibly TS the restaurant sign?

-## Addressed already
+>> Matters little, and Scy doesn't seem keen on TSing much more

+> 01:27:09: It can sever even a Master-Servant contract.

+Archer possibly too certain?

 > 01:28:41: A complex number space?